remy/remysharp.com/public/books/2023/a-man-called-ove.md

 rating: 5
 ---

-Always fun to have a grumpy, yet lovable character.<br /><i></i><br />In some ways predictable, but it didn't take away from enjoying the story and "watching" as Ove moves through day to day.<br /><br />A good, feel good, story with a healthy dose of complaint at society being mostly crap!
+Always fun to have a grumpy, yet lovable character.

+In some ways predictable, but it didn't take away from enjoying the story and "watching" as Ove moves through day to day.

+A good, feel good, story with a healthy dose of complaint at society being mostly crap!